+As this allows us to determine $\gp(G)$ based on the polygon numbers of the connected components of $G$, we focus on identifying the polygon number of connected graphs in the analysis below.

-A set of chords of a circle of which $G$ is the intersection graph is called a {\em circle representation} for $G$.
-For example, Figure \ref{RepExample}(a) shows a circle representation for $C_5$, the five vertex chordless cycle, where each chord $c_i$ has endpoints at points labelled as $e_i$ and $e_i'$.
-We will use the following notation to express the relative order of chord endpoints and other points on the circle.
-Given $\ell$ distinct points on a circle (each of which may or may not be a chord endpoint), we use $\langle p_0, p_1 , \ldots , p_{\ell - 1} \rangle$ to mean that in a clockwise traversal of the circle beginning at point $p_0$ and ending before $p_0$ is encountered a second time, points $p_0, \ldots, p_{\ell - 1}$ are encountered in that order, although points other than $p_0, \ldots, p_{\ell - 1}$ may also be encountered.
-For example, in Figure \ref{RepExample}(a), $e_0'$, $e_1$, $e_3$, and $e_4'$ may be referred to as being in the order given by $\langle e_4', e_1 , e_0', e_3 \rangle$.
-Two points $p_0$ and $p_1$ divide the circle into the two arcs: $(p_0,p_1)$, the open arc that is traced in a clockwise traversal of the circle beginning at $p_0$ and ending at $p_1$, and $(p_1,p_0)$ which is defined analogously.
-For chord {\em $c$} with endpoints at points $e$ and $e'$ we say that $(e,e')$ and $(e',e)$ are the {\em arcs of $c$}.
+A set of chords of a circle is called a {\em circle representation} for graph $G$ if $G$ is the intersection graph of that set of chords.
+For example, Figure \ref{RepExample}(a) shows a circle representation for $C_5$ where each chord $c_i$ has endpoints at points labelled as $e_i$ and $e_i'$.
+Two distinct points $p_0$ and $p_1$ divide the circle into the two arcs: $(p_0,p_1)$, the open arc that is traced in a clockwise traversal of the circle beginning at $p_0$ and ending at $p_1$, and $(p_1,p_0)$ which is defined analogously.
+For chord $c$ with endpoints at points $e$ and $e'$ we say that $(e,e')$ and $(e',e)$ are the {\em arcs of $c$}.